The Young British Artist Movement (YBA): 10 Famous Artworks You Should Know

 holy virgin mary chris ofili

-The Holy Virgin Mary by Chris Ofili, 1996, via MoMA, New York
+The Holy Virgin Mary by Chris Ofili, 1996.
+Source: MoMA, New York

-Chris Ofili‘s work The Holy Virgin Mary (1996) was one of the most controversial in the so-called Sensations exhibition of the Young British Artists in 1997.
-It is a representation of the Holy Virgin Mary, a multi-media work made of rather profane materials: glitter, images from pop culture and a breast formed out of elephant dung.
-You can imagine: the latter was considered irreverent by many viewers and critics.
-The artist Chris Ofili, on the other hand, defended the integration of this material into his painting by saying that elephant dung in Zimbabwe, where Ofili spent a study visit, stands for fertility.
+Chris Ofili’s work The Holy Virgin Mary (1996) was one of the most controversial in the Sensations exhibition of the Young British Artists in 1997.
+It represents the Holy Virgin Mary, a multi-media work made of rather profane materials: glitter, images from pop culture, and a breast formed out of elephant dung.
+As one can imagine, the latter was considered irreverent by many viewers and critics.
+The artist Chris Ofili defended the integration of this material into his painting by saying that elephant dung in Zimbabwe, where Ofili spent a study visit, represents fertility.

 preserve beauty anya gallaccio

 Unconventional and provocative but also explicitly political – this is how the work of the Young British Artists (YBA) can be briefly summarized.
-This selection of eight artists makes it clear that all participants in this postmodern artist-movement had their unique approach, and yet there is a consensus among them.
+This selection of ten artists makes it clear that all participants in this postmodern artist movement had their own unique approach, and yet there was a general consensus among them.

 Author Image